arsabiq/Automobile_Data_Visualization_EDA/README.md

 # Automobile Data Visualization

-This project performs exploratory data analysis and visualization on automobile price data using Python.
+This project is on performing exploratory data analysis and visualization on automobile price data using Python.

 ## Files